Why Pitches exists

 In-browser viewer — Open any .docx directly in the browser with full fidelity: images, tables, headers, footers, and page layout preserved.
 No download required.

 Version control — Every upload creates a new version (v1, v2, v3...).
 Previous versions are never overwritten.
 A slide-out drawer shows the full history — who uploaded, when, and what changed.
-Click any version to view inline or download individually.
+Click any version to view inline or download individually — legacy DOCX versions download as-is, and structured-content versions are rendered back into a DOCX on demand (historical versions are reconstructed from git).
 All backed by GitHub commits, but users never see Git.

 PDF & DOCX download — Download any pitch as a formatted PDF (title page, sections, images) or DOCX.
 Final pitches default to PDF; in-progress pitches default to DOCX.